 - Messages with quotes

-- Messages in the Markdown format (that is, formatted using specific symbols and syntax)
+- Messages in the Markdown format (formatted using specific symbols and syntax)

 For the detailed instructions on how to place a web widget on your website, as well as how to configure and customize its elements, refer here.

 Web Widget Capabilities

 Clients using your web widget can do the following: